Image

 What is Considered Sexual Misconduct Under Missouri Law?

-Sexual misconduct takes place when an individual engages in conduct that involves exposing themselves in a manner and in circumstances likely to provoke shock, offense, or alarm, or when individuals engage in sexual intercourse in public.
-There are three specific charges that a person accused of sexual misconduct can face in Ripley County and elsewhere in Missouri, including:
+Sexual misconduct takes place when someone exposes themselves in a manner and circumstance that would cause shock, offense, or alarm, or when people have sexual intercourse in public.
+There are three distinct charges that a person accused of sexual misconduct can face in Ripley County and elsewhere in Missouri, including:

 Sexual Misconduct in the First Degree